-1. the learning outcomes of the degree programme

-2. the course units of the degree programme and the learning outcomes of each course unit

-3. the relationship between course units and learning outcomes;

-4. the mode of assessment used and the assessment moments for each course unit

-5. the test design and assessment procedures and assessment criteria used

-6. a list of who is responsible for the implementation of the various components of the assessment policy

-7. the method of regular evaluation.
+- 1. the learning outcomes of the degree programme - 2. the course units of the degree programme with their student workload in ECTS, and the learning outcomes of each course unit - 3. the relationship between course units and learning outcomes of the degree programme; - 4. the mode of assessment used and the assessment moments for each course unit - 5. the test design and assessment procedures and assessment criteria used - 6. a list of who is responsible for the implementation of the various components of the assessment policy - 7. the method of regular evaluation.